Pin or Unpin Folders to Quick Access

 While removing a file or folder from Quick Access is easy enough, you can also prevent Quick Access from showing most used folders or recently used files entirely.
 Here’s how.

-Step 2: Use the three-dot menu icon at the top to select Options from the list.
+Step 1: Press the Windows key + E to launch File Explorer.
+Click the three-dot menu icon at the top to select Options from the list.

 How to Reset Quick Access on Windows 11

-If you’ve cluttered Quick Access by pinning way too many folders, you can always reset Quick Access and start from scratch.
-Doing so will also clear Recent files history in Quick Access.
+If you’ve cluttered Quick Access by pinning too many folders, you can reset it to start from scratch.
+Here’s how:

-Step 1: Open the Start menu, type in cmd, and click on Run as administrator.
+Step 1: Open the search menu, type in cmd, and select Run as administrator.

-Step 2: Run the following command one by one.
+Step 2: Run the following commands one by one.

 del /q /f %appdata%\Microsoft\Windows\Recent\* del /q /f %appdata%\Microsoft\Windows\Recent\AutomaticDestinations\* del /q /f %appdata%\Microsoft\Windows\Recent\CustomDestinations\*